 VJWP is built using a customized instance of CollectionBuilder, CSV-oriented metadata manager.
 Since VJWP focuses predominantly on books written by Victorian Jews, we collect metadata about these books in a CSV file and process that information through CollectionBuilder.
 Then, we attempt to find publicly available digitally scanned editions of the books to add to our collection.
 When we are able to find full-text resources for items, the metadata record will link to where VJWP found the item.
 In addition to bibliographic data, our goal is to provide analysis of the period and the main figures who lived through it.
 Therefore, the site is organized into three “exhibits”: Exhibit I is the Romantic Period, Exhibit II is the Victorian Period, and Exhibit III is the Modern Period.
 Each exhibit consists of a list of People, Places, Ideas, and Items.
 Prominent persons are listed under “People,” and major authors have links to their own pages where you can find information about their lives and links to their works.
 Prominent places like Jewish schools and synagogues can be found under “Places.”
 “Ideas” lists concepts popular in the time period that would have affected the authors of the exhibit in question.
 Finally, “Items” is a bibliography of the books in the section with links to their specific VJWP page.

-Lindsay Katzir is the Director of Writing Support at Antioch University New England.
-She received her Ph.D from Louisiana State University in 2019.
-Her research centers on issues of race, religion, and gender in Victorian literature and focuses particularly on Jewish literature and culture.
-She is the co-editor of the Victorian Jewish Writers Project.
-Please contact Lindsay (katzir@vjwp.org) for more information or to contribute to the project.
+Lindsay Katzir holds a Ph.D in English from Louisiana State University.
+She currently serves as a faculty-rank Writing Center Director at Antioch University New England, and was formerly an Assistant Professor of English at Langston University.
+Her academic research centers on issues of race, religion, and gender in Victorian literature and focuses particularly on Jewish literature and culture.
+She is the editor of the Victorian Jewish Writers Project (vjwp.org), a scholarly archive on Jews and Judaism in the long nineteenth century.
+Lindsay is an experienced writer and editor specializing in academic and professional writing.
+Please contact Lindsay (katzir [at] vjwp [dot] org) for more information or to contribute to the project.

 Brandon Katzir is the Systems and Discovery Librarian at Smith College in Northampton, Massachusetts.
 He received his Ph.D from Louisiana State University in 2017 and his MLIS from the University of Oklahoma in 2022.
 His research explores a range of Jewish topics, including the Jewish rhetorical tradition in the medieval period as well as Jewish writing in English and Yiddish in nineteenth- and twentieth-century Britain and America.
 He is the co-editor of the Victorian Jewish Writers Project.